-Running online stores during a crisis like this isn’t an easy task, especially if you’re dealing with stay-at-home orders.
+Running online stores during a crisis isn’t an easy task, especially if you’re dealing with remote work.
 That said, there are some simple ways to make this entire process more manageable, more profitable, and a lot more fun.

 - Be mentally and physically healthy: On airplanes, they tell you to put your oxygen mask on before you help others.
 The same rule applies here.
 Be sure you’re mentally and physically ready to help other people.